 The Skyline to the Sea Trail (Accessible Section): This section of the Skyline to the Sea Trail is accessible from the Headquarters Area for approximately ¼ mile.
 The out and back trail section is surfaced with compacted gravel and soil and has accessible parking at the trailhead, which serves both the Skyline to the Sea Trail (Accessible Section) and the Redwood Loop Trail.
 Accessible restrooms are located nearby.

 Visitor Center.
 The Semperverins Room visitor center is located in the park headquarters building.
-The room and its exhibits are generally accessible.
+The route of travel to the visitor center and througout the core area is accessible, but assistance may be needed with historic doors entering the store and exhibit rooms.
+The exhibits are generally accessible.
 Restroom.
-Restrooms inside the buildings are not located or designed for wheelchair access.
-Restrooms near the main picnic area are usable.
-Route of travel to visitor center is generally accessible, but assistance may be needed with historic doors entering exhibit room.
+An accessible restroom is located next to the Smpervirens Room and accessible parking spaces are nearby.

 Rancho del Oso / Waddell Creek Area Located on the western edge of the park, accessible by vehicle from Highway 1, the Rancho del Oso Nature Center is accessible including parking, restroom and picnic sites.